Classof2020/classof2020.github.io/_posts/2017-4-8-debugging-in-c.md

 <blockquote> Any person can write the program which computer can understad, but real programmer write program which human can understand.

 </blockquote>

-# Note

-If you found similar contents in the book Let Us C, page 638 -644, It is a pure accident.

-Looking for C examples	[Visit Novice Programmers](https://www.aakrist.me)